jeffmaynes/jeffmaynes.github.io/_pages/ai.md

 This paper must draw on outside research in the philosophy of artificial intelligence (more broadly, in the philosophy of mind), and may also draw on relevant work in related disciplines like computer science and cognitive psychology.

 The paper should be approximately 10-12 pages long, double-spaced, and submitted in hard copy.
 It should be written in a formal tone.
-The due dates for the stages of this project are:
+The due dates for the stages of this project are (unless otherwise noted, the assignment is due at the beginning of class):
-* Your group’s research bank should be completed by March 6th.
+* Your group’s research bank should be completed by March 4th.
+* Your research update is due to me by March 16th.
-* An outline of your main arguments is due March 27th.
+* An outline of your main arguments is due April 1st.
-* The peer review of your group’s outlines are due April 3rd.
+* The peer review of your group’s outlines are due April 8th.
-* A draft of the paper will be due April 17th, at the beginning of class.
+* A draft of the paper will be due April 22nd, at the beginning of class.
-* The final version is due May 6th, by 11:30 AM.
+* The final version is due May 6th, by 4:30 PM.

 More details on the paper and each of the steps described above will be distributed in class.